Shakespeare Schools Festival - Malawi

 Welcome to the Festival

-Welcome to the Shakespeare Schools Festival - Malawi, which is now in its third year!
+Welcome to the Shakespeare Schools Festival - Malawi, which is now in its fourth year!

 Kamuzu Academy is pleased to be able to contribute to an international movement that encourages young people to gain first-hand experience of the performance of Shakespeare on stage.